andredonandre/campaign-price-calculator-gui/README.md

 - Multiple campaign prices cannot be calculated recursively

 #Possible improvements
-- Duplication in the cart can be resolved the CartItem storing a quantity in cart.
+- Duplication in the cart can be resolved by the CartItem storing a quantity in cart.
 This can be updated when items are added or removed
 - Iterative application of campaigns can be run simultaneously